United Kingdom Space Command

 United Kingdom Space Command (UKSC) is a joint command of the British Armed Forces organised under the Royal Air Force, and staffed by personnel from the Royal Navy, British Army, Royal Air Force and the Civil Service.
 The UKSC has three functions: space operations, space workforce generation, and space capability.

-UK Space Command was established on 1 April 2021, and from May 2024 is under the command of Major General Paul Tedman.
+UK Space Command was established on 1 April 2021, and from June 2026 is under the command of Air Vice-Marshal James Thompson.
 The new command has "responsibility for not just operations, but also generating, training and growing the force, and also owning the money and putting all the programmatic rigour into delivering new ... capabilities."
 UKSC headquarters is at RAF High Wycombe co-located with Air Command.

-When fully operationally capable, UK Space Command will "provide command and control of all of Defence’s space capabilities, including [the] UK Space Operations Centre, Skynet (satellite) communications, RAF Fylingdales, and other enabling capabilities."
+When fully operationally capable, UK Space Command will "provide command and control of all of Defence’s space capabilities, including [the] UK Space Operations Centre, Skynet communications, RAF Fylingdales, and other enabling capabilities."

 The command was initially planned to grow to about 650 personnel.